Battle of Bagdad: Aftermath

 1,000 American soldiers stayed after the battle to loot the city for 20 days.

-Northern General Wetzel sent 150 men to restore order in Bagdad that had been occupied by Mexican forces.
-After learning of the sending of 150 American men to this battle, there was a new protest by the French Admiral Georges Cloué, who demanded the departure of the American forces on January 25.
-In June, a unit of 2,000 Conservative Forces Monterrey to reinforce Matamoros.
-The first half of the unit pauses due to illness.
-The 300 men of General Olvera of the unit's second half were attacked on June 15 in Camargo by 5,000 Mexicans and US mercenaries.
-Only 150 men remained in Matamoros together with General Tomás Mejía.
-The French, being henceforth unable to sustain the constant attacks of the city, evacuated the 400 men who remained in Baghdad, leaving the Adonis ship bound for the port of Veracruz.
+American general Godfrey Weitzel sent 150 men to restore order in Bagdad that had been occupied by Mexican forces.
+After learning of this, there was a new protest by the French admiral Georges Cloué, who demanded the departure of the American forces on January 25.
+In June, a unit of 2,000 conservative forces left Monterrey to reinforce Matamoros.
+The first half of the unit paused due to illness.
+The 300 men of general Olvera of the unit's second half were attacked on June 15 in Camargo by 5,000 Mexicans and U.S. mercenaries.
+Only 150 men remained in Matamoros together with general Tomás Mejía.
+The French, being unable to sustain the constant attacks on the city, evacuated the 400 men who remained in Bagdad, leaving on the ship Adonis for the port of Veracruz.